New physics contributions to $\bar{B}_s \rightarrow \pi^0(\rho^0 )\,\eta^{(')} $ decays: decays in the standard model

-The hadronic parameters $\zeta^{BM}$ and $ \zeta_J^{BM}$ are treated as non-perturbative parameters to be fit using the experimental data of the branching fractions and CP asymmetries of the non leptonic $B$ and $B_s$ decays \cite{Bauer:2005kd, Williamson:2006hb,Jain:2007dy,Wang:2008rk}.
-In our analysis, we use the different set of values given in Refs.\cite{Williamson:2006hb,Wang:2008rk} for $\zeta^{B M}$ and $\zeta_J^{B M}$ corresponding to the two solutions obtained from the $\chi^2$ fit and assuming a $20\%~$ error in their values due to the SU(3) symmetry breaking.
-This is to show how the predictions of the branching ratios are affected by the fit values of the hadronic parameters $\zeta^{B M}$ and $\zeta_J^{B M}$.
+In this section we give our predictions for the branching ratios of $\bar{B}_s \rightarrow \pi^0(\rho^0 )\,\eta^{(')} $ decays in the standard model.
+In our analysis, we use the different set of values given in Refs.\cite{Wang:2008rk} for the hadronic parameters $\zeta^{{B} M}$, $\zeta^{ {B} M}_g$, $\zeta_J^{{B} M}$ and $\zeta_{Jg}^{{B} M}$ corresponding to the two solutions obtained from the $\chi^2$ fit and assuming a $20\%~$ error in their values due to the SU(3) symmetry breaking.
+It should be noted that the values that enter the SCET predictions are obtained from a fit to data assuming SM Wilson coefficients.
+They are valid for NP analysis provided the NP contribution to those channels which dominate the fit is small compared to the SM contribution.
+This is the case for the considered $Z'$ scenarios.
+We use for the inverse moment of the $\rho$ meson light-cone distribution amplitude $\langle\chi^{-1}\rangle _{\rho}= 3.45$ \cite{Ball:2007rt} and $\langle\chi^{-1}\rangle _{\pi}= 2.9\pm 0.4$\cite{Bakulev:2003cs}.